June 17, 1918 News Sentinel

 In April 1917, the United States declared war on Germany.
 German was the second most commonly spoken language in America.
 Read a national level perspective in America’s war on language by Dennis Baron published September 17, 2014 on Oxford Dictionaries blog.

 Where is/was Germania Park?
-March 24, 2014 on Allen County News formerly Great Memories and History of Fort Wayne, Indiana on Facebook
+March 24, 2014 on the original Great Memories and History of Fort Wayne, Indiana page on Facebook

 Look for "Fort Wayne German-Americans in World War I: A cultural flu epidemic," written by Clifford Scott, associate professor of history at Indiana University-Purdue University Fort Wayne.